tops98/microwunderland_training_images/README.md

 + Random brigthness adjustment of between -15 and +15 percent

 ### real
-Contains images direktly captured by the overhead cameras in the microwunderland.
-Dataset contains the raw captures, an undistorted version of the images and a ready to use dataset of the undistoreted images with additional augmentation and labeling, split in test train and valid
+Contains images directly captured by the overhead cameras in the microwunderland.
+The dataset contains the raw captures, an undistorted version of the images and a ready to use dataset of the undistorted images with additional augmentation and labeling, split in test train and valid

 <img src="./real/undistorted/image_8.png" style="width:250px; height:250px">